rileyerjavec/garage/README.md

 You will notice that, when you enter the `workshop`, there's a lot of junk laying around.
 The Groomba™ will clean this up for you, though you'll need to, as written, fix it.
 There are two well-defined areas of the code to fix (they're marked with `TODO`s).
 Once these are fixed, you should be able to use the dimensions of your `garage` to clean the junk out.

+#### Non-required: Challenge beyond Basic Requirements (not graded)

+If you want a little extra challenge, beyond concepts covered so far in class, consider making the following change:

+- instead of getting measurements of the room from input prompts, generate them randomly.

+*Note:* This part of the assignment is not graded; if you decide to attempt this challenge, please ensure you see a green check appear first, indicating have completed all the graded checks.

 ## Accessing `garage` Content

 As before, we will `clone` our repositories.
 We can consider a `clone` as something that's part download, part direct link.
 It's a similar relationship between that of GitHub, `term-world`, and our `house`.